 The Aviation Law Review: South Korea

-The Aviation Business Act, Aviation Safety Act, Airport Facilities Act, Aviation Security Act and the Aviation/Rail Accident Investigation Act are the main statutes relating to aviation in Korea.
+The Aviation Business Act, Aviation Safety Act, Airport Facilities Act, Aviation Security Act and Aviation/Rail Accident Investigation Act are the main statutes relating to aviation in Korea.
 The national agency responsible for matters relating to aviation is the Ministry of Land, Infrastructure and Transport (MOLIT).

-In order to operate an airline business in Korea, an air operator certificate that permits the operation of an air transport business must be obtained from the MOLIT.
+To operate an airline business in Korea, an air operator certificate that permits the operation of an air transport business must be obtained from the MOLIT.
 The air operator certificate is issued depending on the type of air transport business (e.g., international and domestic air transport business, small-size air transport business and aircraft use business).

 Aircraft registration, ownership, security rights and lease rights are regulated by the Aviation Safety Act, Aircraft Registration Decree and Aircraft Registration Rules.
 Compulsory execution, provisional attachments and provisional dispositions of aircraft are regulated by the Civil Execution Act and Civil Execution Rules.
-Notably, Korea has not ratified the Rome Convention, the Geneva Convention or the Cape Town Convention and Protocol.
+Notably, Korea has not ratified the Rome Convention, the Geneva Convention, or the Cape Town Convention and Protocol.